jsdingra11/jsdingra11/README.md

 - 🪐 Founder of an **Astronomy Club** & ISRO-certified **Space Tutor**
 - 🌌 **Researcher** in AGNs, Seyfert Type 2 galaxies & LINERs
 - 🏆 Winner of the **Best Oral Presentation Award** (International Conference On Nuclear Physics and its Application: ICNPA 2024)
-- 👨‍💻 Skilled in **Matlab, Python, SQL, Machine Learning** & Astrophysical Data Analysis
+- 👨‍💻 Skilled in **Matlab, Python, SQL, Machine Learning** & Astronomy Data Analysis

 ---